 Planned gifts include bequests, trusts, gift annuities, and other gift vehicles.
 Planned gifts can be funded with many different types of assets, including securities, real estate, CDs, and retirement assets.
 One of the most common planned gifts is a bequest from a donor’s will or estate.
 View our sample bequest language.

 Often, combining the right asset with the right gift vehicle is the key to meeting your financial and charitable goals.
-Contact us to learn more.
+For a free personalized illustration on how a life income gift could work for you, call Jeff Comfort at (541) 737-3756 or contact us to learn more.